Vicci Martinez

-Vicci Martinez (born September 21, 1984) is an American singer/songwriter and actress from Tacoma, Washington.
+Vicci Martinez is an American singer/songwriter and actress from Tacoma, Washington.
 She came in joint third on NBC's singing competition series The Voice in 2011.
 She released her 2012 album with Republic Records (Universal Music Group), but self-released her 2015 album.

-Biography and career

-Martinez, the daughter of a Mexican father employed as a plumber, and a mother employed as an ESL teacher, graduated from Stadium High School in Tacoma, Washington.
-She first took the stage at the age of 16.
-Firmly grounded in the tradition of acoustic-rock, Vicci Martinez writes and performs music that is personal and often autobiographical.
-She has received critical acclaim for her live performances.
+Career

-After the 2005 release of her album, On My Way, Martinez went on tour and released a full-length concert DVD and documentary in 2006 titled Vicci Martinez Live.
+After the 2005 release of Martinez's album On My Way, she went on tour and released a full-length concert DVD and documentary in 2006 titled Vicci Martinez Live.
 The DVD, produced by Joel Veatch and Flying Spot, received positive press attention.
 Vicci also released a live CD that had been recorded at Jazzbones, a musical venue in Tacoma, Washington.

 Martinez won the regional tryouts for the first season of American Idol, but declined her invitation to the second round on the grounds that, in her opinion, the contract was too restrictive.
 She later appeared on CBS's 2003 season of Star Search.

 In 2011, Martinez competed on the U.S. talent show The Voice.
 Billboard magazine praised her diverse performance abilities saying "she gives every song a mature delivery and she appears comfortable in whatever skin she has chosen to adopt on a given night.
-With a drum corps alongside her and a backstory about her late father to warm the heart, she tore through Florence and the Machine's "Dog Days Are Over" with alacrity; the closing performance Tuesday was also the night's best performance."
+With a taiko drum ensemble alongside her and a backstory about her late father to warm the heart, she tore through Florence and the Machine's "Dog Days Are Over" with alacrity; the closing performance Tuesday was also the night's best performance."
 Martinez came in first place on judge CeeLo Green's team and represented him in the final round.
 She finished third overall.